BioinformaticsSTU/TGStools/README.md

 - **-g**  | **--gtf**: if your input file is gtf format please use this parameter

-- **-d**  | **--directory**: if you use the -g  this parameter must be assigned, within this parameter please assign the path of your reference genome.
+- **-r**  | **--reference**: if you use the -g this parameter must be assigned, within this parameter please assign the path of your reference genome.
 Some reference files which has been prepared could be download at [hg38](hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.2bit), [hg19](hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.2bit).

 ### Example
 ```
-python3 TGStools.py incp -f candidate.gtf -p 6 -g -d hg38.2bit
+python3 TGStools.py INCP -f candidate.gtf -p 6 -g -d hg38.2bit
 or
-python3 TGStools.py incp -f candidate.fasta -p 6
+python3 TGStools.py INCP -f candidate.fasta -p 6
 ```

 ### Output files